evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Long_Range/_index.md

 ## Driver assistance

 The Tesla Model Y Long Range has several standard and optional driver assistance systems for better safety and comfort.

-**Cruise control** is a standard system on the Tesla Model Y Long Range.
-The cruise control system helps the driver keep a set speed.
 ### Safety systems